slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*

-> *'It's so hard to forget pain, but it's even harder to remember sweetness.
+> *'It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
 We learn so little from peace.' -- Chuck Palahniuk*

 <!--
 > *'Someone I loved once gave me a box full of darkness.
 It took me years to understand that this too, was a gift.' -- Mary Oliver*